Polynomial iteration complexity of a path-following smoothing Newton method for symmetric cone programming: Computational results

 We next consider convex quadratic programs from the Maros--M{\'e}sz{\'a}ros collection, a standard benchmark for QP problems.
 The results are summarized in Table~\ref{tab:QP-maros} and Fig.~\ref{fig:performance_QP_maros}.

-Table~\ref{tab:QP-maros} suggests that PFSNM is competitive in terms of aggregate efficiency, although it is not the top-performing solver overall.
+Table~\ref{tab:QP-maros} suggests that PFSNM is competitive in terms of aggregate efficiency, although it is not the best-performing solver overall.
 In particular, its shifted geometric mean is the second-best among the tested solvers (about $2.66$), whereas Clarabel attains the best value (normalized to $1.00$).
-At the same time, the solved-problem ratios indicate that Clarabel succeeds on a larger portion of the QP instances (about $91.3\%$), while PFSNM solves a smaller but still sizable fraction (about $82.6\%$).
+At the same time, the solved ratios indicate that Clarabel succeeds on a larger fraction of the QP instances (about $91.3\%$), while PFSNM solves a smaller but still substantial fraction (about $82.6\%$).
 Overall, the table indicates that the main difference between PFSNM and the best solver on this benchmark lies in robustness on a subset of instances.

-Fig.~\ref{fig:performance_QP_maros} provides a consistent view.
-The performance profile of PFSNM rises quickly for small values of $\tau$, which indicates that when PFSNM succeeds, it often achieves runtimes close to the best solver on those instances.
+Figure~\ref{fig:performance_QP_maros} provides a consistent view.
+The performance profile of PFSNM rises quickly for small values of $\tau$, which indicates that when PFSNM succeeds, its runtimes are often close to those of the best solver on those instances.
 However, the limiting value of its profile remains below that of the most reliable solver, reflecting the gap in solved ratios reported in Table~\ref{tab:QP-maros}.
-Overall, the QP results show that PFSNM can be fast on the instances it solves, while improving robustness on the harder subset of Maros--M{\'e}sz{\'a}ros problems would further enhance its performance on this benchmark.
+Overall, the QP results show that PFSNM can be fast on the instances it solves.
+Improving robustness on the more difficult subset of Maros--M{\'e}sz{\'a}ros problems would further enhance its performance on this benchmark.